-So each day we’re going to ROCK our homes.
+So today we’re going to ROCK our home’s entryway and get it organized.
 Ready?
 Let’s start!

 Gather your materials: